Heat Shrink Tubing

-Heat shrink tubing is a mechanically expanded tube or tape that you can use to protect your electrical wires or some minor electrical parts from harsh environmental elements.
-You can also use it to bundle up the wires so that they won’t get tangled.
-It is also a way for you to improve the insulation of the wires.
+Heat shrink tubing is a mechanically expanded tube or tape that you can use to protect electrical wires or some minor electrical parts from harsh environmental elements.
+You can also use it to improve the insulation of the wires or bundle them so they won’t get tangled.

-A heat shrink tubing is usually made of polyolefin or nylon, materials that shrink whenever they are heated.
+Heat shrink tubing is usually made of polyolefin or nylon, materials that shrink whenever they are heated.
 After they cool off, they return to their original relaxed state or diameter.
-There are different types of shrink tubing.
-They were all designed depending on the way you intend to use them.
+There are many different types of shrink tubing, all designed for different purposes.

-Flouropolymer tube or PFTE is a type of shrinkable tubing that has a consirable amount of resistance to punctures and harmful chemicals.
-It also has a very low friction coefficient and has a wide range of operating temperature.
+- Fluoropolymer: Fluoropolymer tube or polytetrafluoroethylene (PTFE) is a type of shrinkable tubing that has a considerable amount of resistance to punctures and harmful chemicals.
+It also has a very low friction coefficient and has a wide range of operating temperatures.

-Viton is another type of shrink tubing which is notable for its the huge amount of chemical resistance it contains.
-Often used as a hydraulic equipment, it is very flexible and can operate at a very high temperature.
-These properties make the Viton one of the most effective shrink tubing whenever extreme temperature is a factor to consider.
+- Viton: Viton is another type of shrink tubing that has a huge amount of chemical resistance.
+Often used in hydraulic equipment, it is very flexible and can operate at a very high temperature.
+These properties make Viton one of the most effective shrink tubing options whenever extreme temperature is a factor to consider.

-Elastomeric shrink tubes can maintain very high flexibility even if they are subjected to very low temperatures.
+- Elastomeric: Elastomeric shrink tubes can maintain very high flexibility even if they are subjected to very low temperatures.
 The tubes are highly resistant to chemicals such as petrol and diesel and can withstand the most severe environmental elements.
-It is also highly resistant to abrasion.
+They are also highly resistant to abrasion.

-Adhesive Polyolefin shrinkable tubing is often used in the military, railway and aerospace industries.
-These type of tubes tend to shrink really fast and are highly flexible.
-They are also widely manufactured and are considered as the most commonly used type of shrink tubing.
-However, they are noted for their low resistance to UV light.
-Their resistance to ultraviolet rays is so low that only the black Polyolefin tubes were recommended for outdoor use.
+- Adhesive polyolefin: Adhesive polyolefin shrinkable tubing is often used in the military, railway and aerospace industries.
+This type of tube tends to shrink very fast and is highly flexible.
+It is also widely manufactured and considered the most commonly used type of shrink tubing.
+However, it does have poor resistance to ultraviolet (UV) light – so low that only black polyolefin tubes are recommended for outdoor use.

-Silicone rubber tubings offer excellent resistance to abrasion even if they are scraped.
-They are also flexible.
-Fluorinated ethylene propylene or FEP is another type of shirnk tubing which is considered as the cheaper alternative to PTFE.
-Polyvinylidene fluoride are usually recommended for high temperature usage.
+- Silicone rubber: Silicone rubber tubings offer excellent abrasion resistance and flexibility.
+Fluorinated ethylene propylene or FEP is another type of shrink tubing which is considered as the cheaper alternative to PTFE.
+Polyvinylidene fluoride is usually recommended for high-temperature usage.

 Shrink tubings are usually available in a wide range of colors.
-This color coding system make it easier for people to color code their connections.
-Some shrink tubings come with thermoplastic adhesive that help provide better adhesion and sealing.
+This makes it easier for people to color-code their connections.

-There is the basic polyolefin tubing which is a 2:1 heat shrink ratio.
-That means 1 inch tubing will shrink to 1/2 inch.
-You want your hook up wire to be right in the middle because it needs to really grab onto the wire when it’s shrinking.
-Otherwise it will slip around and you might be able to pull it right off.
-If you use tubing that’s too small then it might tear it because it’s trying to shrink so much more than it’s allowed to.
+Basic polyolefin tubing has a 2:1 heat shrink ratio.
+You want to place your hook-up wire right in the middle because the tubing needs to grab onto the wire when it’s shrinking.
+Otherwise, it will slip around and you might be able to pull it off.
+If you use tubing that’s too small, it could tear it because it’s trying to shrink more than possible.

-Then you can get the same polyolefin heat shrink tubing in the 3:1 or even 4:1 shrink ratio.
-This also comes with an adhesive glue on the inside so that you can permanently shrink the tubing on to the hook up wire.
-If you do that it will be very difficult to remove the tubing and if you’re able to then if will still have residue all over the wire.
+You can also get the same polyolefin heat shrink tubing in the 3:1 or even 4:1 shrink ratio.
+These larger ratios mean you can more easily slide them around larger components, such as wire harnesses.
+Many also come with adhesive glue on the inside, so you can permanently shrink the tubing onto the hook-up wire.
+If you use adhesive, it will be very difficult to remove the tubing, and if you can take it off, it will leave residue on the wire.

 WesBell can cut heat shrink tubing into exact lengths for you at a very low cost.
-We have machinery to do it very quickly and precisely.
-We cut thousands and thousands of tubing pieces per day for our customers along with cutting and stripping wire and cable as well.
-Some customers even want us to cut and strip the wire, put a terminal on the end and a piece of heat shrink tubing over that to make it look nice.
-We have a large production area with skilled employees working very hard.
+We have the machinery to do it quickly and precisely.
+We cut thousands of tubing pieces per day for our customers, along with cutting and stripping wire and cable and applying terminals and tubing.
+We have a large production area with skilled employees for these tasks.

 We can make assemblies with any type of wire or cable that you might have for a project.
-We will give very competitive pricing along with great customer service so that you can impress your customer as well.
-Hook up wire, electrical wire and all types of power cable is our game and we play it well.
-We get the best pricing available because we buy our wire and cable straight from the manufacturer.
+We will give very competitive pricing along with great customer service to help you get the job done right.
+If you’re not sure which type of heat shrink tubing is right for your application, reach out to us.
+Our knowledgeable representatives are happy to walk through your project and help you determine the best choice.
+Plus, we get the best pricing available because we buy our wire and cable straight from the manufacturer.